Moonsong-Labs/xcm-tools/README.md

 - `--revert-code or --revert`, boolean specifying whether we want register the revert code in the evm
 - `--account-priv-key or -a`, which specifies the account that will submit the proposal
 - `--send-preimage-hash or -h`, boolean specifying whether we want to send the preimage hash
-- `--send-proposal or -s`, optional, but if providede needs to be "democracy" or "council-external" specifying whether we want to send the proposal through regular democracy or as an external proposal that will be voted by the council
+- `--send-proposal-as or -s`, optional, but if providede needs to be "democracy" or "council-external" specifying whether we want to send the proposal through regular democracy or as an external proposal that will be voted by the council
 - `--collective-threshold or -c`, Optional, number specifying the number of council votes that need to aprove the proposal.
 If not provided defautls to 1.

 ### Example to note Pre-Image and propose